tower-rs/tower/guides/building-a-middleware-from-scratch.md

 ```

 Note that we don't have to add any trait bounds on `S` even though we expect `S`
 to implement `Service`.
-In Rust is common practice to only add trait bounds on
+In Rust is common practice to only add trait bounds
-the places that actually need them and since `new` doesn't we leave them off.
+where they're required and since `new` doesn't require anything from `S` we
+don't add any trait bounds.

 Now the interesting bit.
-How to implement `Service` for `Timeout<S>`.
+How to implement `Service` for `Timeout<S>`?
 Lets start
 with an implementation that just forwards everything to the inner service:

 ```rust